TweetingCynical/readme-generator/README.md

 ### Screenshot

-Working version of the site should look like this at standard screen size:
+Working version of the site should look like this:
 <img src="./assets/screenshot.png" alt="Working version of project" style="max-width: 800px;">

 ### Scope and Purpose